Chris Wildman, director of Town End Farm Shop, talks about how he drew up his business plan when starting up

 "Initially, our first plan covered our first 12 months in detail, but information about the year after that was vague, if I'm honest.

-Adapt the business plan
+Updating your business plan

 "Think of your business plan as being like a CV.
 You need to alter it to suit the needs of the person who will read it.
 Originally, we wrote ours entirely for ourselves, to test whether we had a viable idea for a business.
-Some things were just notes to myself, for example, 'Get detailed costs on X… Find out how much Y charges'.
+Some things were just notes to myself, for example, 'Get detailed costs on X?
+Find out how much Y charges'.
 Obviously, we needed to complete such information before we could approach the bank, and we created a tailored version when we went for funding.
 Importantly, the plan had to show we could pay back the money we wanted to borrow.

 "You shouldn't just keep your business plan locked away.
 You need to work with it and update it with actual facts and figures as the business progresses.
 We've rewritten our plan several times and we make revisions in between to update figures as we go.